rgburke/wed/README.md

 To customise the build and installation edit `config.mk` (after running `./configure`) or pass in the relevant arguments to the `configure` script.
-For example to build wed using clang with GNU Source-highlight disabled and then subsequently installed to `/opt` run:
+For example to build wed using clang with syntax highlighting disabled and then subsequently installed to `/opt` run:

 ```
-./configure --disable-source-highlight CC=clang PREFIX=/opt
+./configure --disable-lua CC=clang PREFIX=/opt
 make
 sudo make install
 ```